 This guide provides information about the many activities, services and programs offered by The City of Calgary specifically for seniors.
 We encourage you to contact City staff listed or to connect with the web-sites indicated for further information.

 2-1-1 provides an easy-to-use service for Calgarians in need of community, health and social service information.
 The service is free, confidential and multilingual.

 Fire safety for seniors is critical as they make up the largest high-risk group for injury and death by fire.
-Changes in an older person's sensory and physical functions can make it difficult for them to detect or escape.
+Changes in an older person's sensory and physical functions can make it difficult for them to detect smoke or fire and to quickly exit.
 Read some practical tips about fire safety in the home.

 Animal Services is pleased to provide dog and cat owners with a removable, vinyl window sticker to help keep your cat or dog safe in the event of an emergency.
 For more information, please call 3-1-1.

 With the goal of reducing both intentional and unintentional injuries in Calgary, Safer Calgary is an umbrella organization that coordinates safety promotion and violence prevention.